belfastruby/belfastruby.com/readme.md

 ##Open Sourced - Get Involved

 This website is open sourced so that the community can get involved in its development and contribute whatever they can.
-Please refer to the Github Issues to view a list of bugs or suggested improvements.
+Please refer to the GitHub Issues to view a list of bugs or suggested improvements.
 Feel free to work on these, then when you've committed the changes send a pull request or attach it to the related issue so we can merge it in.

 ### Ideas for Features or Improvements